 - 1. Select the Send WinPopup notifications check box. - 2.
 In the Machine name field, enter the name of the machine to which notifications will be sent.
 Multiple names are not supported. - 3.
-Under Send notifications, select the appropriate check boxes as follows: - When recovery completes successfully to send notification when the recovery task has completed successfully - When recovery fails to send notification when the recovery task has failed.

-The When user interaction is required check box - to send notification during the operation when user interaction is required - is always selected.

-4. Click Send Test WinPopup Message to check if the settings are correct.
+Under Send notifications, select the appropriate check boxes as follows: - When recovery completes successfully to send notification when the recovery task has completed successfully - When recovery fails to send notification when the recovery task has failed. - When user interaction is required to send notification during the operation when user interaction is required. - 4.
+Click Send Test WinPopup Message to check if the settings are correct.